 It is important to choose your programme correctly:

 In the general information tab (the first tab), you will be required to choose from two options; internal candidate or external candidate.

 For internal candidates, you are applying to the graduate school only, as you have already started your doctoral studies within an LSM group member.
-Cut off period for internal candidates is 1-year into their project, unless proof of the 1st TAC can be submitted with the application form!
+Cut off period for internal candidates is 1-year into their project, proof of the 1st TAC must be submitted with the application form!